VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 }
 ```

-This two tests work together to verify the behavior of the
+These two tests work together to verify the behavior of the
-**SeatsAvailability** attribute.
+**SeatsAvailability** aggregate.
 In the first test, the
 expected behavior is that the **MakeReservation** method succeeds and
 does not throw an exception.
 In the second test, the expected behavior
 is for the **MakeReservation** method to throw an exception because